MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-node-sign-in-prepare-app.md

 # Tutorial: Prepare a Node.js web application for authentication

 This tutorial is part 2 of a series that demonstrates building a Node.js web app and preparing it for authentication using the Microsoft Entra admin center.
-In [part 1 of this series](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial, you prepared your customer tenant to sign in users.
+In [part 1 of this series](tutorial-web-app-node-sign-in-prepare-tenant.md) you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
 In this tutorial, you create a Node.js(Express) project and organize all the folders and files you require.
 You enable sign-in to the application you prepare here.
 This Node.js(Express) web application's views use [Handlebars](https://handlebarsjs.com).

 In this tutorial you'll;